osate/aadl-sysmlv2/sysml2aadl/README.md

 *Finish*

-# Using the importer
+# Using the translator

-The importer requires Java 17 or greater.
+The translator requires Java 17 or greater.

 `java -jar sysml2aadl.jar` will print a usage message.